ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/cluster.md

 # cluster, clusterAllReplicas {#cluster-clusterallreplicas}

-Allows you to access all shards in existing cluster which present in `system.clusters` and configured in `remote_servers` section without creating a `Distributed` table.
+Allows to access all shards in an existing cluster which configured in `remote_servers` section without creating a [Distributed](../../engines/table-engines/special/distributed.md) table.
+One replica of each shard is queried.
 `clusterAllReplicas` - same as `cluster` but each replica in cluster used as separated shard/connection.